DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 2D Artist & Narrative Designer Meeting Notes.md

 ### Other Stuff

-- In the upgrade room, the crystals are just jutting out of the
+- In the upgrade room, the crystals are just jutting out of the ground.
+We need more blueprints / prefabs for the crystals.
+- The UI for a power should grey out while the cooldown is active
+- Scarf physics